Date: 5 October 2014. Trash Solutions.

 relatively low water turnover.
 Here in Puget Sound it's a

 concern because the water turnover is very slow, particularly

 in the south sound and Hood Canal.
 For example, I believe the

 time it takes for a complete water exchange in Hood Canal

 (which is a long, natural inlet, not a man-made canal) is one

 advice to always throw your scraps of food overboard.
 Unless

-you're in an area with a good flow of water bring your garbage
+you are in an area with a good flow of water bring your garbage

 to shore.
-Be careful, and don't
+Be careful, and do not

 mess up our waters.